cyscale/cyscale.com/src/pages/careers/product-designer.md

 ## Required Skills

-* You understand that it’s the product that connects customers to its value and you strive for designs that best deliver that value.
+* You understand that it's the product that connects customers to its value and you strive for designs that best deliver that value.
 You also understand that user experience is as important for the customer as the underlying functionality.
 * Able to create designs that serve both users and buyers
 * Able to create designs that evoke emotion in the user
 * Deeply oriented around actual customers, and the value that our product brings to them